samcal/thenewrad.io/_posts/2015-02-26-real-interfaces.markdown

 categories: lando
 ---

 A few weeks back I wrote a lengthy and extra-ordinarily dense article on interfaces.
-My inclination to start from the technical side of interfaces was rooted in my own understanding of interfaces and abstraction through computer systems.
+My inclination to adopt a strictly technical perspective on interfaces was rooted in the history of my own understanding of abstraction through the lens of computer systems.
 Sadly, I lost sight of my original goal of demonstrating the role abstraction and interfaces play in systems design everywhere.
-I also wanted to argue that the better the abstraction the stronger, more resilient, and more useful the system.
-I attempt these goals again here.
+I also failed to demonstrate that better abstraction leads to stronger, more resilient, and more useful the systems.
+I attempt to accomplish these goals again here.

 ### Explaining abstraction

-"It's like....well...it's kinda like...how.
+>"It's like....well...it's kinda like...how.
 Do you know what a database is?"

-I finally got blurted, as my mind was racing with how to explain what it was that so excited me.
+I finally blurted.
+My mind raced...
+I searched for how to explain what it was that so excited me.

-She stared at me almost condescendingly before she replied:
+She stared at me, there seemed a slight condescention in her reply:

-"I mean I've heard of them yes but if you are going to talk about modeling data in elos again I'm not sure I need to know"
+> "I mean I've heard of them yes but if you are going to talk about modeling data in elos again I'm not sure I need to know"

-"No no no, this is different.
+> "No no no, this is different.
 Ok, how about ATMs..."

 ### ATMs